 If you wish, you can also make sure your investments are sustainable as part of managing your carbon footstep.
 BT Financial Group is a signatory to the United Nations’ Principles of Responsible Investment and also to the Montreal Pledge, which commits investors to measuring and publicly disclosing the carbon footprint of their investment portfolios.
 As part of the Westpac Group, BT Financial Group is also a signatory to the Paris Pledge which demonstrates a commitment to support the objectives of the Paris Agreement.
 You can visit www.bt.com.au/sustainability to find out more.

 Would you like help planning your finances for a sustainable future?
-Call 132 135 or click here to speak to a financial adviser.
+Contact us or speak to your financial adviser.

 This information is current as at 12/072017.